Spain awaits bank audit as Germany warms to bailout

 The government is sure the results from both reports will tally, de Guindos told reporters in Brussels, where he will meet EU Competition Commission Joaquin Almunia later.

-"From there, the Spanish government will take the decisions it has to in terms of recapitalising the institutions," he said.
+"From there, the Spanish government will take the decisions it has to in terms of recapitalizing the institutions," he said.

-However, the source with knowledge of the situation said Spanish officials are concerned that the external audit may come in with a much higher figure than the IMF's, which officials have signalled will be favourable for the government.
+However, the source with knowledge of the situation said Spanish officials are concerned that the external audit may come in with a much higher figure than the IMF's, which officials have signaled will be favorable for the government.

 Spain is intensifying its drive to get to the bottom of the banks' needs and meet European demands.
 Sources said the government is working on a new banking reform, the third one this year, to make sure banks have enough capital to deal with losses on mortgages as well as on loans to businesses and consumer credit.